Mississauga, Ont.

 “Is our good news for the world that we don’t have a General Synod or ecclesiastical provinces anymore?
 Is that how we’re proclaiming the gospel, by eliminating one of those levels of governance in our church?” he asked.
 “So I just am not sure what we’re doing.”

 In his presentation November 8, Elliott shared a preliminary look at the data collected from individual Anglicans, clergy, staff and church governing bodies across the country on their responses to the hypotheses.
 A simple look at the simple agreement and urgency ratings they gave showed that each of the hypotheses had some merit in the eyes of respondents on average, he said.
 A large proportion of respondents had rated themselves at high agreement with each of the hypotheses in the online survey.
 According to a chart the commission members showed CoGS, the most popular suggestions were reducing travel at the General Synod level and improving diversity of participation in governance.
-64 per cent of respondents rated themselves as agreeing or strongly agreeing with the former with 9 per cent disagreeing and 61 per cent reported high agreement with the latter with 18 per cent registering moderate or strong disagreement.
+Some 64 per cent of respondents rated themselves as agreeing or strongly agreeing with the former with nine per cent disagreeing; 61 per cent reported high agreement with the latter with 18 per cent registering moderate or strong disagreement.
 The least popular of the hypotheses was one on discontinuing independent journalism funded by General Synod, with 38 per cent of respondents agreeing and 31 per cent against.

 But the more instructive and more difficult analysis will consist in the qualitative feedback they received, where respondents expressed their specific thoughts and feedback, they said.
-This will help the commission determine which aspects of each hypothesis spoke to respondents, which aspects they have concerns about and what they said about how the church should act on them, said Elliot.
+This will help the commission determine which aspects of each hypothesis spoke to respondents, which aspects they have concerns about and what they said about how the church should act on them, said Elliott.

 Once the commission had thoroughly examined that data and extracted the common themes of the responses, he said, they would return to the spring gathering of CoGS with a complete report and recommendations for what to do with the hypotheses based on the feedback they had received.
 It would be up to CoGS, he said, to make final decisions about whether there were motions to bring to General Synod based on the data the commission provided.